Dreaming goes on because art is timeless

 Classes also put a lot of pressure on any teacher because teaching is also not that simple.
 I usually think and plan and sketch until I find the right image for a particular group.
 I also have to think about simplified ways how to put it on canvas or paper.

-Red poppies, both are sold
+Red poppies, both were sold

 Look at my gallery wall, most paintings are sold